regisphilibert/wp-jumpstart/README.md

-# Phil, a Wordpress Boilerplate
+# Jumpstart is a Wordpress Theme Boilerplate with a view

-This is a theme boilerplate loaded with some interesting tools.
+Jumpstart is a wordpress theme boilerplate I created 6 years ago when it became obvious many functions/classes/knowledge could be recycled over time.
+I have been using, updating, improving it ever since and could not start a new wordpress project without it.

+To me, it gives a nicer and more modern aproach of the view files, plus bundles a lightweight API, an SEO logic for meta tags and many helper functions.

 ## Setup:
 1. Download to themes directory.
 2. `cd wherever/it/is`
 3. `npm install`
 4. `grunt`
+5. Modify style.css for Wordpress theme directory (don't forget to credit)
 5. Activate theme.
 6. Start building on it.

-## src/
-Most of the sources are processed with grunt and dropped in a dist/ directory.
-It is based on phil--grunt (minus pugjs) and uses its src/ file hierarchy.

-## Templating/Views
+## A more modern aproach of the view

+I got tired of having every single wordpress view/template at the root of my folder.
+I wanted one layout and view files organized like a modern MVC.

-class phiTemplate deals with the view.
+class jsTemplate deals with the view.

-The index.php and the page custom template files (the ones starting with this one liner relic `/* Template Name: Contact */`) are the only ones who should need the `new phiTemplate()` in it.
+The index.php and the page custom template files (the ones starting with this one liner relic `/* Template Name: Contact */`) are the only ones who should need the `new jsTemplate()` in it.
 For all the others, index.php's phiTemplate will do the guessing as long as you follow the views/ file hierarchy:

 ```